 Which are the best filter apps?
 Some of the top ones include:

 This app includes a huge range of free filters and even more for a dollar or two.
-Most of VSCO’s filters are relatively subtle, which means your edited images will retain a realistic appearance.
+Most of the VSCO filters are relatively subtle, which means your edited images will retain a realistic appearance.
 Experiment with different filters and intensities to create different looks and moods.

 A fairly complex app, Mextures offers a range of “textures” including light leaks, “emulsions,” grunge, grit, and grain, radiance, and vintage.
 Mextures also offers a wide selection of “formulas,” which are collections of layered filters.
 Many of the formulas are created by app users who are amazingly creative.